Central Washington UniversityVirginia Tomlinson (2020: CWU; 2014-19: Linfield College)

 Washington State UniversityTony Opheim (2023)

-As Interim VP and CIO, Tony is responsible for WSU’s systemwide information technology systems and services and collaborates with stakeholders across the university to advance WSU’s mission, vision, and values.
+As VP and CIO, Tony is responsible for WSU’s systemwide information technology systems and services and collaborates with stakeholders across the university to advance WSU’s mission, vision, and values.
 His work effectively promotes an enhanced infrastructure and technology planning process that supports WSU’s growth.
 Tony aspires to be a leader, coach, mentor, and collaborator and believes in “leadership by example, management by process.”

 Opheim received his B.S. in Computer Science from the University of Idaho where he also taught for seven years and served on various advisory boards, including the Idaho Regional Optical Network and Pacific Northwest Gigapop.